KentQin/GKB_website_2.0/README.md

 ## Setup

 1. First you need to setup your config file in ./server/config.js to insert your google maps api keys and dev mode.
-If dev mode is true, database in server will be connected using ssh (put in your porivate key in ./server/database.js), whereas if dev mode is false database will be connected locally.
+If dev mode is true, database in server will be connected using ssh (put in your private key in ./server/database.js), whereas if dev mode is false database will be connected locally.
 2. Then set up firebase API keys in ./server/firebase.js
 3. Insert google maps API key in the const variable MY_API_KEY in the file ./client/components/googleMaps/GoogleAutoSuggest.js
 4. Then you need to setup your nodemailer email transport service in ./server/mailServer.js